Nebraska 4-H Youth Development Program Priority

 Nebraska STEM careers come alive in recorded field trips to locations around the state exploring the skills and educational requirements needed to enter science, agricultural or technology fields.

-Robotics inspire youth to experiment and grow their critical thinking, coding, and design skills through hands-on STEM learning and robotics.
+Robotics inspire youth to experiment and grow their critical thinking, coding, and design skills through hands-on STEM learning and robotics while providing resources for FIRST Lego League teams as well as additional robot activities for afterschool, camps, and school enrichment.

 STEM Field Days